Mael-zys/LeetCode/README.md

 # LeetCode
-My solution of some problems in LeetCode
+Solution of some problems in LeetCode